 5 February 2014 – According to reports in the German media, Formula 1 supremo Bernie Ecclestone will face charges of bribery before the Munich District Court on April 24, with 26 days being set aside for the legal process.

-Ecclestone, 83, is facing allegations of bribery over a sizeable payment made to German banker Gerhard Gribkowsky, who was involved in the sale of Formula 1 to current owners CVC Capital Partners back in 2006.
+Ecclestone, 83, is facing allegations of bribery over a sizeable payment made to German banker Gerhard Gribkowsk in order to smooth the sale of Formula 1 to current owners CVC Capital Partners back in 2006.

 Gribkowsky is currently serving an eight and a half year jail sentence after being charged with bribery, breach of trust and tax evasion.
 Ecclestone claims that his payment was not corrupt, and says he was blackmailed.